 After a few tries on the ladder, I had some of the kiddos stay in the grass and drop the pompoms.
 When asked what they observed, most of them pointed out that those splats weren’t as big.
 When I wondered why, they said the pompoms had farther to fall when they were on the stepladder.
 According to one of the girls, “that pompom fell from higher, so it made a bigger splat!”

 This led into a variety of experimentation with the painted pompoms.
-They were dropped from child-height level, from the top of the stepladder, from down close to the paper, and they even brought me into play (“since you’re taller, Miss Mary Catherine!”).
+The kids dropped the pompoms from child-height level, from the top of the stepladder, from down close to the paper, and they even brought me into play (“since you’re taller, Miss Mary Catherine!”).
 They also tried swinging the pompoms side to side, and some pom poms were thrown at the paper too.

 I loved watching them try out new techniques, and I especially loved hearing them discuss why and how the different splats were created.
 Combining scientific exploration with art!
 This led into a great conversation about what gravity is and how it works.
 I am always amazed how how children’s brains work!

-Once we were happy with our splat-painted masterpiece, we pinned it to the playground fence to dry.
+We pinned our splat-painted masterpiece to the playground fence to dry.
 It’s now hanging in a place of honor in the school hallway, right above where the children’s backpacks are.
 After our messy play day, I had the children sign in by answering a question, “What was your favorite part of our messy day?”
 Can you guess which activity won that spot? 🙂

 Do you have any special preschool art projects that your students/children just loved?
 Feel free to share them in the comments below.